GENERAL INFORMATION ABOUT SERVICES:

 Note that pain and tenderness while on your menstrual cycle is heightened.
 I recommend scheduling any procedure completely away from that week!

-Avoid alcohol and caffeine for at least 2 days before your appointment & the day of the procedure.
-This will minimize any bleeding or swelling during and after the procedure.
+Avoid alcohol and caffeine for at least 1 day before your appointment & the day of the procedure.
+This will minimize bleeding or swelling during and after the procedure.

 Avoid having Cosmetic Tattooing done within months of an important life event, such as a wedding.
 Procedures may take longer than expected to be complete under some circumstances.

-Do NOT have a tan/sunburn on your face prior to your appointment.
-The tan will exfoliate, taking color with it as it fades & will also heal the pigment darker than expected.
-If you show up to your appointment with a tan or sunburn, you will be required to reschedule and your deposit will be forfeited.
+Do NOT have dark tanning or a sunburn on your face prior to your appointment.
+Your skin may peel, taking color with it as it fades & will also heal the pigment darker than expected.
+If you show up to your appointment with a dark tan or sunburn, you will be required to reschedule and your deposit will be forfeited.

 No exercise or exertion OF ANY KIND should be done the day of your appointment and for 72 hours afterward.